mattxwang/ideahacks-2019/README.md

 ## Lock Mechanism

 We used a ball-bearing lock mechanism, which as the advantage of having the entire locking mechanism within the lock body - therefore, there's no physical lock to pick!
-[Our slide deck has a good illustration of how this worked.](https://docs.google.com/presentation/d/1d5BIQ5dW1tAUO1HwoitRVkcqre-7os89AI75l5lS5rY/edit?usp=sharing)
+Our slide deck had a good illustration of how this worked; the videos in this repository are the best aid I could find.